ElRapt/TheatralTroupe/README.md

 We start off by refactoring the existing code, especially the `StatementPrinter` class.
 The refactoring efforts aim to improve code readability and performance.
 Some key areas of focus include :

-- Utilizing `StringBuffer` for string concatenation.
+- Utilizing `StringBuilder` for string concatenation.
 - Introducing more meaningful variable names.
 - Modifying financial calculations to use floating-point numbers instead of integers.